Nonlocal doubly nonlinear diffusion problems with nonlinear boundary conditions: Introduction and preliminaries

 and (in order for diffusion to take place)

 where

-Therefore, we work with a rather general class of nonlocal nonlinear diffusion problems with nonlinear boundary conditions that, in particular, include the homogeneous Dirichlet boundary condition or the Neumann boundary condition.

-With our general approach we are able to directly cover: obstacle problems, with unilateral or bilateral obstacles (either in $W$, in $\partial_mW$, or in both at the same time); the nonlocal counterpart of Stefan like problems, that involve monotone graphs like
+Therefore, we work with a rather general class of nonlocal nonlinear diffusion problems with nonlinear boundary conditions.
+We are able to directly cover: obstacle problems, with unilateral or bilateral obstacles (either in $W$, in $\partial_mW$, or in both at the same time); the nonlocal counterpart of Stefan like problems, that involve monotone graphs like the graph inverse of

 for $\lambda>0$; diffusion problems in porous media, where monotone graphs like $p_s(r)=|r|^{s-1}r$, $s>0$, are involved; and Hele-Shaw type problems, which involve graphs like